susanforme/utils/packages/flexible/README.md

    */
   breakpoints?: number[];
   /**
-   * An array of container widths that corresponds to breakpoints.
+   * An array of layout widths that corresponds to breakpoints.
    * Must have exactly one more item than breakpoints array.
+   * For example, if breakpoints is [768], layouts could be [375, 1920],
+   * where 375 is the width for viewport <= 768px and 1920 is for viewport > 768px.
    */
-  containers?: number[];
+  layouts?: number[];
   /**
-   * The base container width used as reference for calculations.
+   * The base layout width used as reference for calculations.
+   * Only effective when layouts is provided.
+   * Used as the baseline layout width for ratio calculations.
-   * Defaults to the last item in containers array.
+   * Defaults to the last item in layouts array (layouts?.at(-1)),
+   * which typically represents the largest viewport width.
    */
-  basicContainer?: number;
+  basicLayout?: number;
   /**
+   * Whether to apply the layout immediately on initialization.
+   * Defaults to false.
+   */
+  immediate?: boolean;
+  /**
+   * Whether to listen for orientation change events.
+   * Defaults to true.
+   */
+  orientationchange?: boolean;
+  /**
    * Whether to set the CSS variable on a specific scope element.
+   * Defaults to false, which means setting the font size on the document element.
+   * If an object is provided, it can specify the element and CSS variable name.
    */
+  scope?:
+    | false
-  scope?: {
+    | {
+        /**
+         * The scope element to set the CSS variable on.
+         * Defaults to document.documentElement.
+         */
         element?: HTMLElement;
+        /**
+         * The CSS variable name to use for the base rem value.
+         * Defaults to "--local-scope-rem".
+         */
         cssVarName?: string;
-  } | false;
+      };
 }
 ```